Stocks skid as US imposes tariffs and allies retaliate

 Advertisement

-THE RESPONSE: Mexico said it would penalize U.S. imports including pork bellies, cheeses and flat steel, and reports said sausages will also be subject to tariffs.
-Dairy maker Dean Foods fell 4.7 percent to $9.53 and Tyson Foods, which makes products including Jimmy Dean sausages, skidded 3.6 percent to $67.72.
+Mexico said it would penalize U.S. imports including flat steel, cheese, fruits, pork bellies and sausage.
+Dairy maker Dean Foods fell 4.3 percent to $9.57 and Tyson Foods, which makes products including Jimmy Dean sausages, lost 3.9 percent to $67.47.

 French officials said the EU will decide exact countermeasures in the coming weeks.
 European officials have threatened to retaliate against U.S. products including orange juice, peanut butter, clothing, motorcycles and bourbon.

-The EU is also expected to take its complaint to the World Trade Organization and start a review process that could take months or years.

-THE QUOTE: Investors and businesses have been waiting for months as the U.S. negotiated with its trading partners over the tariffs.
-David Kelly of JPMorgan Funds said the dragged-out process is discouraging businesses from investing because they don't want to build up a product only to see it targeted for tariffs.
+Harley-Davidson fell 2.2 percent to $41.08.
+Hormel, which makes Skippy peanut butter, declined 3.4 percent to $35.89.

-GM = GET MONEY: GM said SoftBank is taking a 20 percent stake in the GM Cruise automated division.
-General Motors stock jumped 12 percent to $42.38 and it's on track for its biggest gain since it went public again in 2010 after its emerged from bankruptcy.
+GM said SoftBank is taking a 20 percent stake in the GM Cruise automated division.
+General Motors stock jumped 12.9 percent to $42.70.
+That was its biggest gain since GM went public again in 2010 after emerging from bankruptcy.

-WEATHER WOES: Discount retailers Dollar Tree and Dollar General both stumbled after they said inclement weather hurt their business in the first quarter of the year.
+Discount retailers Dollar Tree and Dollar General both stumbled after they said inclement weather hurt their business in the first quarter of the year.
 Their results fell short of Wall Street projections and Dollar Tree cut its profit forecast for the year.

-DEUTSCHE BANK: Deutsche Bank skidded after the Wall Street Journal reported that the Federal Reserve determined the bank's U.S. business is in "troubled condition."
-The stock lost 4.1 percent to $11.10.
+Deutsche Bank slumped after the Wall Street Journal reported that the Federal Reserve determined the bank's U.S. business is in "troubled condition."
+The stock lost 4.2 percent to $11.08.

-ENERGY: U.S. crude oil slipped 1.7 percent to $67.04 a barrel in New York.
+U.S. crude oil slipped 1.7 percent to $67.04 a barrel in New York.
 Brent crude, used to price international oils, added 0.1 percent to $77.59 per barrel in London.

 Wholesale gasoline fell 1.1 percent to $2.16 a gallon.
 Heating oil lost 1.8 percent to $2.19 a gallon.
 Natural gas rose 2.3 percent to $2.95 per 1,000 cubic feet.

-BONDS: Bond prices edged higher.
+Bond prices edged higher.
 The yield on the 10-year Treasury note fell to 2.83 percent from 2.85 percent and financial companies fell.

-OVERSEAS: The DAX in Germany lost 1.4 percent and France's CAC 40 fell 0.5 percent.
+The DAX in Germany lost 1.4 percent and France's CAC 40 fell 0.5 percent.
 The British FTSE 100 index dipped 0.1 percent.

 Asian stocks rose following big gains in the U.S. the day before.
 Japan's Nikkei 225 index gained 0.8 percent and Hong Kong's Hang Seng index jumped 1.4 percent.
 South Korea's Kospi advanced 0.6 percent.